juanduranc/broompy/README.md

 # Clean Assist

-Clean Assist is a simple library designed to help data scientists observe a summary of any DataFrame they would like to clean.<br>
+Clean Assist is a simple library designed to help data scientists observe a summary of any DataFrame they would like to clean.
 This library also displays charts to view the normal approximation of your variables.<br>

 This library is composed of 2 functions: